Style and Design

 We wouldn't envisage any difficulties with the hardware which should be adequate for its intended function - if not particularly decorative.
 We do like the integral key operated lock which is to be much preferred to the hasp and staple found on some models in this price range.

 Comparing this particular summerhouse between sellers can be confusing as it is marketed under a number of names and badges, sometimes with minor stylistic differences.
 In our price guide above we've brought these together so you can make a valid comparison.
-There's probably not much to choose between the Standard and Premier 7x7 and similar 7x7 corner summerhouses such as the Barclay, the Cranbourne, the Hampton and the Picton Have a look at these too.
+There's probably not much to choose between the Standard and Premier 7x7 and similar 7x7 corner summerhouses such as the Barclay, the Hampton and the Picton Have a look at these too.
 They'll give you an idea of what's available in slightly different styles in broadly the same price range.
 Note though that the Hampton, Barclay and Picton offer timber flooring as standard whereas with the Standard and Premier 7x7 you have to opt for the Premier version to get this.
+The manufacturer has produced a superb video illustrating the summerhouse and the assembly process - and it also gives you a good idea of the difference in quality between the OSB and tongue and groove elements.
+You can see it here (opens in a new window) - essential viewing for any prospective purchaser!

 We've awarded 3.5 Corner Summerhouse Guide stars to the Standard 7x7 to reflect the general budget nature of its construction and in particular the OSB roof and floor.
 The tongue and groove floor and roofing of the Premier version earns it 4 stars.